encryption4all/cryptify/README.md

 appears at the bottom of the screen.
 This allows unsecure connections to an IRMA server so only use this for testing purposes.

 Finally, to enable the IRMA mobile application to find the server running on localhost check the presence of your android device(s) by running adb devices.
 To be able to use Android Debug Bridge, unzip the platform-tools_r32.0.0-windows.zip, the files are in the platform-tools folder.
-Open windows powershell within this folder.
+Open Windows Powershell within this folder.
 To check the presence of android device(s):

 ```